tuist/tuist/docs/docs/guides/develop/projects.md

 ## How does it work?

-To get started with Tuist, all you need is to define your project using **Tuist's Domain Specific Language (DSL)**.
+To get started with Tuist Projects, all you need is to define your project using **Tuist's Domain Specific Language (DSL)**.
 This entails using manifest files such as `Workspace.swift` or `Project.swift`.
 If you've worked with the Swift Package Manager before, the approach is very similar.

 Once you've defined your project, Tuist offers various workflows to manage and interact with it: